28 Nov

 Old fashion toilets can use as much as 6 gallons per flush.
 We recently upgraded a toilet from a standard 2.5 Gallon per flush model to a new Toto Dual Flush model that has one button for a full flush at 1.6 Gallons (For #2) or half flush at 0.9 Gallons.
 This toilet meets EPA WaterSense high efficiency toilet requirements.
 It has a very good flushing mechanism that works a lot better than our decade’s old toilet.

-Some stats from the EPA:
+Some sobering stats from the EPA:

 Over the course of your lifetime, you will likely flush the toilet nearly 140,000 times.
 If you replace older, existing toilets with WaterSense labeled models, you can save 4,000 gallons per year with this simpler, greener choice.